Dying to know how to speak German fluently?

 Studying something you are interested in instead keeps you motivated, and motivation will keep you more alert and on task.

-With 1,095 authentic German videos in the FluentU library—a number which is growing every single day—there’s something for everyone and every area of interest!
-And since you’ll be exposed to German as it’s spoken by native speakers, your brain will hear exactly what it needs to reproduce when you open your mouth: Fluent German.
+With over 1,000 authentic German videos in the FluentU library—and with more new videos added all the time—there’s something for everyone, in every area of interest!
+Since you’ll be exposed to German as it’s spoken by native speakers, your brain will hear exactly what it needs to reproduce when you open your mouth: Fluent German.

 FluentU isn’t just about watching videos, either.
 It’s about learning and actively practicing the language you hear in videos.
-Use the interactive subtitles, SRS flashcards and vocabulary lists to learn German better than ever!
+Use the interactive subtitles, multimedia flashcards, adaptive quizzes and vocabulary lists to learn German better than ever!

-Take it for a free 15-day trial and you’ll probably get hooked.
+Try the free trial and you’ll probably get hooked.
 It’s the ideal tool to get in your daily German practice.

 4. Study German in groups